 As Chief Scientist, Dawn is responsible for strengthening the scientific foundation for Esri software and services, while representing Esri to the scientific community.
 As such, she has served on many advisory boards including the NOAA and EPA Science Advisory Boards, the National Academy of Sciences Ocean Studies Board, and the Science Advisory Boards of Conservation International, COMPASS Science Communication, and the Ocean Discovery XPRIZE.
 Dawn is also a Courtesy Professor of Geography and Oceanography at Oregon State University.
 She is a Fellow of the American Association for the Advancement of Science, the Geological Society of America, The Oceanography Society, and the California Academy of Sciences, as well as Stanford’s Leopold Leadership Program.
+In April 2021 she was elected to both the National Academy of Sciences and the American Academy of Arts & Sciences.
 She enjoys road cycling, 18th-century pirates, her dog Riley, and SpongeBob Squarepants.
 Follow her on Twitter @deepseadawn.

 Dr. Angelicque White

 Professor, School of Ocean and Earth Science and Technology, University of Hawai‘i at Mānoa